nunofachada/cf4ocl/docs/02_tutorial.md

 ~~~~~~~~~~~~~~~

-It's necessary to instantiate the device buffers, of which `a` and `b`
+Two of the device buffers, `a` and `b`, will be initialized with the values of
-will be initialized with the values in the respective host vectors:
+the corresponding host vectors:

 ~~~~~~~~~~~~~~~{.c}